Solair World

 Extreme heat decreases battery performance, while colder temperatures increase charging efficiency.

-Battery Capacity and Chemistry
+Battery Capacity and Type

 Different battery types have specific charging requirements and limitations.